Chiro/Physio WHICH should you choose?

 Are they trained differently?

-The Physiotherapist degree has a much wider scope of training than the chiropractic degree.
+Physiotherapists do not receive the same degree of training in spinal manipulation as Chiropractors.
+Physiotherapists training has a much wider scope of training than the chiropractic degree.
 While they are mostly known for their treatment of sporting injuries, such as joint sprains and muscle tears, physios also work extensively with people recovering from stroke, women’s health issues, post-surgical rehabilitation and diseases such as osteoporosis, cystic fibrosis or multiple sclerosis.

 Do they assess spinal problems differently?